awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/SPECIFICATION.md

 # Development / deployment

-Refer to [README.md](README.md) for deployment instructions and [DEVELOPMENT.md](DEVELOPMENT.md) for instructions on modifying the AWS CDK script.
+Refer to [DEVELOPMENT.md](DEVELOPMENT.md) for instructions on modifying the AWS CDK script and [README.md](README.md) for deployment instructions.

 # Frontend